Glossary of Terms

 A numerical value assigned to each grade for the purpose of computing

 grade point average (GPA).
 See the section on grading for more

-by dividing the total number of grade points earned by the total
+the total number of grade points earned by the total number of

 Career training programs for students planning to enter vocational

 and technical career fields which do not require a degree.

 Courses that are required for entrance into a particular program

 or required before a student may take a particular course.